The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Related Work

-\paragraph{Jailbreak Attacks} Jailbreak attacks aim to circumvent safety alignment mechanisms in generative models by crafting adversarial prompts that elicit harmful responses~\cite{yi2024jailbreak}.
+\paragraph{Jailbreak Attacks} Jailbreak attacks aim to bypass safety alignment in generative models by crafting adversarial prompts that elicit harmful responses~\cite{yi2024jailbreak, liu2026d}.
 Early works focused primarily on the text modality, including white-box methods such as GCG~\cite{zou2023universal} and AutoDAN~\cite{liu2024autodan}, as well as black-box jailbreaks such as AutoDAN-Turbo~\cite{liu2025autodanturbo}, ReNeLLM~\cite{ding2024wolf}, and PAP~\cite{zeng2024johnny}.
-The recent emergence of omni-models has expanded the attack surface beyond text.
-While jailbreaks in the visual domain have been extensively studied~\cite{luo2023image, qi2024visual, liu2024mm, lin2025force}, audio-based attacks remain relatively underexplored~\cite{cheng2025jailbreakaudiobench}.
-Existing audio jailbreak methods include white-box optimization-based attacks such as AdvWave~\cite{kang2025advwave}, as well as several black-box approaches.
+Recent emergence of omni-models has expanded the attack surface beyond text.
+While jailbreaks in the vision domain have been extensively studied~\cite{luo2023image, qi2024visual, liu2024mm, lin2025force}, audio-based attacks remain relatively underexplored~\cite{cheng2025jailbreakaudiobench}.
+Existing audio jailbreak methods include white-box optimization-based attacks such as AdvWave~\cite{kang2025advwave}, as well as several black-box approaches \cite{shen2024voice, yang2025audio, cheng2025jailbreakaudiobench, yang2025speech, roh2025multilingual}.
 For example, Speech-Specific Jailbreak (SSJ)~\cite{yang2025audio} conceals harmful words by decomposing them into letters embedded within audio inputs and instructing the model to reconstruct them in the response.
-Speech editing~\cite{cheng2025jailbreakaudiobench} perturbs audio signals through modifications such as speed changes, emotional shifts, and noise injection.
-A concurrent work also explores dialogue-based audio attacks that leverage conversational structures to bypass safety mechanisms~\cite{yang2025speech}.

-Despite these advances, prior works largely overlook an intuitive yet important baseline for omni-model jailbreaks: \textbf{text-transferred audio attacks}.
-While a concurrent benchmark \cite{anonymous2026jalmbench} provides initial empirical evidence for such attacks, our work goes beyond by offering a \emph{mechanistic analysis} of cross-modality jailbreak transfer, explicitly linking it to representation-level alignment.
-We further evaluate state-of-the-art jailbreak methods and study their transferability across models.
+Speech editing~\cite{cheng2025jailbreakaudiobench} perturbs audio signals through modifications such as speed changes and noise injection.
+Recent benchmarks, such as Jailbreak-AudioBench~\cite{cheng2025jailbreakaudiobench} and JALMBench~\cite{peng2026jalmbench}, represent initial efforts toward evaluating audio safety risks.
+However, at the \emph{mechanistic} level, it remains unclear why cross-modality transfer occurs or how it relates to modality alignment.
+At the \emph{evaluation} level, prior work does not distinguish modality access assumptions (i.e., audio-only vs. text \& audio).
+Our work formalizes the connection between modality alignment and cross-modality attack transfer, showing that the very objective of improving modality alignment can increase the effectiveness of text-to-audio attack transfer.
+Given the strong performance of text-transferred audio attacks on recent omni-models (e.g., Qwen2.5-Omni~\cite{xu2025qwen2}, Qwen3-Omni~\cite{xu2025qwen3omnitechnicalreport}) under \textit{audio-only} access assumption, these risks may further intensify as alignment improves, highlighting the important role of the text modality in audio safety evaluation.